BOROWSKI-JoaoVitor/ILHOA/README.md

 ## **Recommended Implementation**
 1- Install Fiji (ImageJ) and all necessary Macros

-2- Install Python 3.8.16 or later versions, and all necessary packages and their dependencies.
+2- Install [Python 3.8.16](https://www.python.org/downloads/release/python-3816/) or [later versions](https://www.python.org/downloads/), and all necessary packages and their dependencies.
 All python code was run and tested with version 3.8.16

+3- To run the Python code, we reccomend utilizing an IDE such as [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows)

 ## **Important**
 > ⚠️ **Please Note**: Before using ILHOA, ensure that all microscopy image files have the right format, and are correctly named according to the guidelines provided in the [Example](#example) section.
 Incompatible format or improperly formatted data may cause the pipeline to fail.